bintracker/bintracker/plugins/prng/README.md

 The `prng` plugin provides a set of pseudo-random number generators of varying quality ranging from laughable to solid.
 Some of the included generators are of historical significance, while others are implementations of noise generators found in various sound chips.

-Note that several of the generators are currently broken and may not generate correct results.

 ## API